pypa/pipx/docs/troubleshooting.md

 pipx reinstall-all
 ```

-If your pipx-installed package is **very** old (it was installed using a pipx
+If your pipx-installed package was installed using a pipx version before
-version before 0.15.0.0) and you want to specify particular options, then you
+0.15.0.0 and you want to specify particular options, then you may want to
-may want to uninstall and install manually:
+uninstall and install manually:

 ```
 pipx uninstall <mypackage>